agido/pageobject/index.md

 libraryDependencies += "org.pageobject" %% "scalatest" % "0.2.0"
 ```

+## Maven
+You can also use maven to run your tests.
+See [maven-howto] for a small maven howto.

 ## Download PageObject
 The code is hosted and developed in the [PageObject GitHub repository](https://github.com/agido/pageobject/).